For AO1 you need to know:

 Christians tend to respond to this by claiming that this was not God changing his mind, it was simply God changing the covenant he had with humans from the restrictive one he had only with the Jewish tribe to the expanded covenant enabled by Jesus’ sacrifice which became open to all people.
 It was a change in covenant – not in God’s mind.

-This is similar to Hume’s multiple claims argument against miracles.
 There are multiple religions and many more have existed in the past and there are potentially an infinite number that we could invent.
 Even if we accepted divine command theory, how could we possibly know which God is real, and so which divine commands are the right ones?
-As Hume said about miracles, the fact that different religions all have miracle stories in them mean that their claims ‘cancel each other out’.
-The same could be said of divine command theory.
+As Hume said about miracles, the fact that different religions all have miracle stories in them mean that their claims cancel each other out.
+The same could be said of different divine commands in different religions.

-The pluralism objection can be developed by pointing to the possibility of an infinite number of interpretations of the Bible – some might read the story of abraham and isaac and think they should kill their child!
+The pluralism objection can be developed by pointing to the possibility of an infinite number of interpretations of the Bible.
 It looks like you could potentially justify anything since the Bible is infinitely interpretable – or at least interpretable to a worrying degree.
 So the pluralism of divine commands issue applies even within Christianity – not just between Christianity and other religions.

-Criticism of Hume’s multiple claims argument.
-One could reply with pluralism – the view that all religions are just different cultural manifestations of the divine, therefore all are true.
+The other approach to dealing with the pluralism objection is simply to accept pluralism – the view that all religions are just different cultural manifestations of the divine, therefore all are true.
+This means they are not compatible.
 This view is held by William James and Hick.
 James thinks that mystical religious experience occurring in all religions shows that they are all true.
 Hick argues that the different religions of the world are like blind men each touching a different part of an elephant.
 They each report they are feeling something different, yet that is because they are just too blind to see how they are really part of the same thing.
 Hick claims that the main command from divinity in all religions is that we should be righteous and loving.
-So that’s the command we should follow!
+So, that’s the command we should follow.